 - set goals and tasks for themselves

-Some research suggests that exercise can prevent learned helplessness in animals.
+Some older research also suggests that exercise can prevent learned helplessness in animals.

 Though there is no research into this particular effect of exercise in humans, physical activity usually benefits mental health and can reduce or prevent anxiety, depression, stress, and other health problems.